 It’s a beautiful day in the ‘neighborhood.’
 Retail boulevards re-energize and captivate

-T GALLERIA | City of Dreams on the Cotai Strip, Macau
+T GALLERIA at the City of Dreams | Cotai Strip, Macau

 UPGRADING AND RE-ENERGIZING THE RETAIL BOULEVARDS that surround the casino and connect the hotels, this retail expansion creates new and innovative retail experiences.

+The result was the addition of another 100,000 sq. ft. of retail space.
 The retail experience is an offering of curated merchandise integrated with relevant concierge and other services.
-Key to this task was the integration of the brand code into the environment, introducing the newly defined T Galleria into the retail boulevards.
-The 1,000-meter (3,280 ft.) length of retail boulevards called for “neighborhoods” — breaking the long lengths into focused zones of related merchandise and utilizing principles such as ‘placemaking’ found in urban planning to enhance the customer experience.
+Key to the project was the integration of the brand code into the environment, introducing the newly defined T Galleria into the 1,000-meter (3,280 ft.) retail boulevards that connect to the hotels and surround the casinos in a loop.